boytchev/mannequin.js/docs/userguide.md

 man.r_arm.hide();
 ```

-### Custom body parts

-Body parts are descendants of [`THREE.Object3D`](https://threejs.org/docs/#api/en/core/Object3D) and supports its properties and methods.
-However, due to the skeletal dependency and joint attachment, scaling of a body part should be congruent along all axes, otherwise positions need to be adjusted ([live example](example-custom-sizes.html)):
+Body parts are descendants of [`THREE.Object3D`](https://threejs.org/docs/#api/en/core/Object3D)
+and support its properties and methods.
+However, due to the skeletal dependency
+and joint attachment, scaling of a body part should be congruent along all axes,
+otherwise positions need to be adjusted ([live example](example-custom-sizes.html)):

 [<img src="snapshots/example-custom-sizes.jpg">](example-custom-sizes.html)